contrast-zone/t-rewriter.js/draft/systemath.md

 In computer science, the *syntax* of a computer language is the set of rules that defines the combinations of symbols that are considered to be correctly structured statements or expressions in that language.

 *Systemath* metalanguage resembles a kind of s-exprs.
 S-expr is a form of data widely popularized by *Lisp* family of programming languages.
 S-exprs are consisted of lists of atoms or other s-exprs where lists are surrounded by parenthesis.
 In *systemath*, the first list element to the left determines a type of a list.
-There are a few predefined types used for data transformation depicted by the following relaxed kind of *Backus-Naur form* rules:
+There are a few predefined list types used for data transformation depicted by the following relaxed kind of *Backus-Naur form* rules:

 ```
    <start> := <fwd-mtch>
-            | <bck-mtch>

 <fwd-mtch> := (MATCH <var> <fwd-rule>+)
             | <fwd-rule>